biobakery/metawibele/README.md

 ### Configuration for MetaWIBELE
 #### Global configration file
 When running MetaWIBELE, one global configuation file `metawibele.cfg` is required.
 You can copy `metawibele.cfg` file from the MetaWIBELE installation directory to your working directory, and then modify your configuration based on your datasets.
 You may need to specify:

 * Input files:

 ```
 [input]
 study = my_study_name
 metadata = /my/path/for/metadata/file/my_metadata.tsv
-# if you have corresponding metadata file for metatranscriptomes (optional), otherwise specify as none
-rna_metadata = none
 sample_list = /my/path/for/sample/list/my_samples.tsv
 gene_catalog = /my/path/for/gene_catalog/clusters/my_genecatalogs.clstr
-gene_catalog_nuc = /my/path/for/gene_catalog/nucleotide/sequences/my_genecatalogs.centroid.fna
 gene_catalog_prot = /my/path/for/gene_catalog/protein/sequences/	my_genecatalogs.centroid.faa
 gene_catalog_count = /my/path/for/gene_catalog/reads/counts/my_genecatalogs.counts.all.tsv
-# if you have corresponding reads counts table for metatranscriptomes (optional), otherwise specify as none
-gene_catalog_rna_count = none

 ```

 * Output files: